atom/atom/docs/creating-a-package.md

 directory, they can be run by Atom.

-Under the hood, [Jasmine] executes your tests, so you can assume that any DSL available there is available to your package as well.
+Under the hood, [Jasmine] executes your tests, so you can assume that any DSL available there is also available to your package.

-**FIXME: Explain the following**

-* jasmine
-* jasmine-focused
-* `spec/fixtures` and global.project
-* setTimeout
-* whatever else is different in spec-helper

 ## Running Tests

-TODO: Probably use the menu option now.

-Once you've got your test suite written, the recommended way to run it is `apm test`. `apm test` prints its output to the console and returns the proper status code depending on whether tests passed or failed.
+Once you've got your test suite written, you can run it by pressing `cmd-alt-ctrl-p` or via the _Developer > Run Package Specs_ menu.

+You can also use the `apm test` command to run them from the command line.
+It prints the test output and results to the console and returns the proper status code depending on whether the tests passed or failed.

 ## Publishing